-Last spring, I spent hours helping dig raised beds in a 80-by-130-foot community garden plot.
-The weeds were fierce and although the walking paths were nice, they became overrun by overzealous grasses of the northern Midwest.
+Last spring, I spent hours digging raised beds in an 80-by-130-foot community garden plot.
+The weeds were fierce, and although the walking paths were nice, they became overrun by the overzealous grasses of the northern Midwest.
 Oh, and don’t forget the mud puddles from the above-average rainfall last spring.

-There are obvious benefits to the raised garden bed method but it made me wonder about other methods I could incorporate into my own home garden this year, back in Kansas after living in Thailand and a stint in Fargo, N.D.
+There are obvious benefits to the raised garden bed method, but my experience last spring made me wonder about other methods I could incorporate into my own home garden this year, back in Kansas after living in Thailand and then a stint in Fargo, North Dakota.

 A gardening community group on Facebook, Wichita Black Growers, is where I was reintroduced to the wood chip mulch method.
-A post from the administrator of the group included some photos and the multitude of benefits him and his family were reaping from using the wood-chips.
+A post from the administrator of the group included some photos and the multitude of benefits he and his family were reaping from using the wood chips.

 Cost savings sparked my interest.
-I found that although I knew adding wood chips to the garden would provide nutrients, I learned a great deal more about what these wood chips can do over time.
+Although I knew adding wood chips to a garden could provide nutrients, I learned a great deal more about what these wood chips can do over time.
 Wood chips can allow you to:

 Save time pulling weeds.
 Wood chips will reduce the growth of weeds.

 Stabilize soil temperature.
-Wood chips keep the soil cooler in the summer and warmer in the winter, thus maintaining a more even soil temperature.
+Wood chips keep the soil cooler in summer and warmer in winter, thus maintaining a more even soil temperature.

 Prevent wind erosion or soil erosion due to splashing.
-Wood chips will also prevent splashing soil-borne disease on the plants.
+Wood chips will also prevent the splashing soil-borne disease onto the plants.